ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

             through some of the unique features that the extension can do for us and our smart contract.

--   Package, Install and Instantiate our Smart Contract:
-    :   -   Since we have an understanding of how our smart contract works, we will need to install (peer level command) it on our peer and then instantiate (channel level command) the
+-   Package, Install and Instantiate our Smart Contract :   -   Since we have an understanding of how our smart contract works, we will need to install (peer level command) it on our peer and then instantiate (channel level command) the